How to minimise risk in mental health inpatient settings during the COVID-19 pandemic.

 - consider at this stage whether any beds previously scheduled for closure – e.g., as part of reconfiguration and repatriation through provider collaborative approaches – could be retained, or what opportunities there are to reactivate mothballed wards.

-(During the pandemic, consider repurposing of clinical areas, including clinical research areas, for services with more urgent clinical need – for example the NIHR Oxford cognitive health Clinical Research Facility has been repurposed to become a Mental Health A and E as recommended by the NIHR).
+(During the pandemic, consider repurposing of clinical areas, including clinical research areas, for services with more urgent clinical need – for example the NIHR Oxford cognitive health Clinical Research Facility has been repurposed as recommended by the NIHR).

 Managing aspects of routine care